-Getting waitlisted from your number one school choice can be difficult.
+When you apply to your top-choice college, you hope to get accepted, but know that rejection is possible too.
+But there’s a third outcome—getting waitlisted—which, for some, can actually be the most emotionally difficult.
 Logically, you know that it's a better outcome than an outright rejection, but the uncertainty around getting waitlisted can ratchet up anxiety during an already stress-filled college admissions process.

-As the name suggests, being placed on a waitlist means that there will be a delay before you find out whether or not you've ultimately been accepted to the school.
-If you'd prefer not to deal with that uncertainty, move on to the other schools on your list.
-You can accept admission at another school and withdraw if you get off the waitlist at your first choice, although you may forfeit your deposit or not receive as much in financial aid from your waitlisted school.
+Once you re-evaluate the schools that offered you acceptances, you may be excited about one and decide to move forward rather than deal with the uncertainty of remaining on the waitlist.
+If you decide to wait, you can accept admission at another school and withdraw if you get off the waitlist at your first choice; although you may forfeit your deposit or not receive as much in financial aid from your waitlisted school.

 If you want to remain on the waitlist, formally notify the school that you're still interested in enrolling.
 You'll want to send a letter of intent that includes information about any recent achievements since you sent in your application.

 Reach out to your contacts in the admissions office to request an interview (or a follow-up interview if you've already had one), so that you can personally show the school why you're a great candidate.
-While it's important to let the school know you're still interested, monitor the number of times you are reaching out to the school.
-Regular calls or emails to the busy admissions office could hurt, rather than help, your chances.
+Of course, while you want to express your enthusiasm, don’t let it cross into nagging territory.
+Repeated calls or emails to a busy admissions officer could hurt—rather than help—your chances.

 If you haven’t gotten a call that you’re off the waitlist, you may want to make a plan to consider applying as a transfer student for next year.
 You can spend your first year studying hard, getting to know faculty, and sending in a transfer application with a stellar first-year transcript and letters of recommendation, along with restating your commitment as to why the school is your first choice.
 Many colleges will read your new application alongside your old one, giving you a chance to show real academic improvement.